Isaacng33/secure_diagnosis/README.md

 - **Plaintext Logistic Regression:**
   A baseline model trained on structured symptom data.
 - **Encrypted Plaintext Logistic Regression:**
-  A model that demonstrates how data can be encrypted while still being processed in plaintext.
+  A model that can take in plaintext but its train on encrypted data
 - **FHE Inference Model:**
   A compiled FHE model (using Concrete ML) that performs inference on encrypted inputs.